 Structural Integration Therapy

 Structural Integration is a method of bodywork that applies deep tissue massage, myofascial techniques, and therapeutic stretches to facilitate and reeducate nerve response and connective tissue holding patterns.
 This modality is particularly beneficial with old injuries and acute pain syndromes.
-Structural Integration often has long term positive results where conventional may have fallen short.
+Structural Integration often has long term, positive results where conventional techniques may have fallen short.

 Myofascial Therapy is a form of soft tissue therapy intended to eliminate pain, increase range of motion, and rebalance the entire body.
 It does this by using specific techniques to safely stretch the fascia and release the bonds and restrictions that exist between the fascia (its fibers), muscles and bones.
 Fascia is the connective tissue that connects and envelopes all muscles, organs, and skeletal structures of the body.
 Direct Myofascial Therapy is sometimes known as deep tissue work.
 Directed release applies light pressure and gently stretches the fascia; this allows for increased blood circulation and relief from pain.